-clinics in Burkina Faso, Mali, Niger, Guinea and India use IeDA
+health centers in Burkina Faso, Mali, Niger, Guinea, and India use IeDA

 A better diagnosis

-What used to be a pilot project in 2010 in one district is now a major technological innovation: by the end of 2020, IeDA has been deployed in 86 per cent of all health centres in Burkina Faso, in two health districts in Mali, in Niger and in India.
-Thousands of health professionals use IeDA and run between 250,000 and 700,000 consultations in Burkina Faso each month.
-This is a major achievement for the health of children, especially in rural areas: diagnosis and treatment have improved.
-Thanks to an extensive network of partnerships, Tdh has enriched IeDA with new features, including point of care tests, use of medical instrument like pulse oximeter to better identify sever symptoms (hypoxemia), interactive web maps and dashboards, monitoring early signs of diseases outbreaks, artificial intelligence analyses and perinatal health digitalisation.
+What used to be a pilot project in 2010 in one district in Burkina Faso is now a major technological achievement.
+By the end of 2022, IeDA has been deployed in 86% of all primary health centers in Burkina Faso and in more than 60 health facilities in Mali, Guinea and Niger.
+IeDA is also deployed in more than 470 healthcare facilities in the district of Jharkhand in India.
+Thousands of health professionals use IeDA for their daily work performing more than 350,000 consultations every month.
+This is a major achievement, especially in rural areas, as IeDA contributes to the accurate diagnosis and adequate treatment of diseases of children below 5 years old.
+Thanks to an extensive network of partnerships, Tdh has enriched IeDA with new features, and now IeDA is available to guide consultations on antenatal and postnatal care, post-abortion care and family planning.
+It also includes, use of medical instruments to better identify sever symptoms (hypoxemia), interactive web maps and dashboards, the monitoring of early signs of diseases outbreaks and artificial intelligence analyses.

-Through e-learning and digital-assisted supervisions, IeDA also develops the competences of local staff in rural areas.
-“This is another advantage of this product: it includes coaching and supervision systems, and enables us to improve health care workers training, making them more efficient at diagnosing and treating patients,” says Thierry Agagliate, project co-founder.
+Through e-learning and digital-assisted supervisions, IeDA also supports the development of knowledge and skills of local health staff in rural areas.
+“This is another advantage of this approach: it includes coaching and supervision systems based on real time data, and enables us to improve health care workers training, making them more efficient at diagnosing and treating patients,” says Florian Triclin, Coordinator for IeDA in Africa.

-The goal of IeDA is to make qualitative health care sustainable in West Africa.
-A London School of Hygiene and Tropical Medicines (LSHTM) evaluation of IeDA showed significant improvements in quality of care, a high acceptance of the approach from all levels of the health system and operational cost reduction after initial investments.
-In the health centres that have the IeDA tool, there is a 90% usage rate in the consultations of children under five.
-Results show a reduction of up to 15% of antibiotics prescription and a 50% improvement in adherence to the IMCI protocol when IeDA is used.
-If scaled up to the whole country, there would be between 750,000 and 1.5 million CHF savings each year.
+The goal of IeDA is to make good quality health care sustainable in West Africa and beyond.
+In Burkina Faso, the London School of Hygiene and Tropical Medicine and the Johns Hopkins School of Public Health undertook several evaluations of IeDA and demonstrated significant improvements in quality of care, a high acceptance of the approach from all levels of the health system and operational cost reduction after basic investments.
+Health centres equipped with the IeDA tool use it in 90% of consultations for children under five.

 We are proud to work on this project with: